sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ## Namespace

-Follow the steps below to add namespace to all your Sourcegraph resources:

-1. Open the `kustomization.yaml` file located in your overlay directory
+Recommended namespace: `ns-sourcegraph`

+Some resources and components (e.g. [Prometheus](#prometheus-targets)) are pre-configured to work with the `default` and `ns-sourcegraph` namespaces only and require additional configurations when running in a different namespace.
+Please refer to the [Prometheus](#prometheus-targets) section for more details.

+### Set namespace

-2. Include the namespace field in the file, and set it to an exisiting namespace in your cluster.
-For example:
+To set a namespace for all your Sourcegraph resources, update the `namespace` field to an exisiting namespace in your cluster:

 ```yaml
 # instances/$INSTANCE_NAME/kustomization.yaml
 namespace: ns-sourcegraph
 ```

+This will set namespace to the `namespace` value (`ns-sourcegraph` in this example) for all your Sourcegraph resources.

 > NOTE: This step assumes that the namespace already exists in your cluster.
-If it does not, you will need to create one before applying the overlay.
+If the namespace does not exist, you will need to create one before applying the overlay.

 ### Create a namespace